COMMLAW 2502 - Legal Aspects of International Business II

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesThis course provides students with a basic understanding of the legal rules that affect global business.
+Topics include the rules relating to international trade in goods and services, intellectual property, international sales and international transport.
+The course is designed to encourage business students to gain:

 University Graduate Attributes